simone-sanfratello/fastify-peekaboo/README.md

 await _fastify.listen(80)
 ```

-First call to `/home` or `/image` will execute the handler; from second time content will be served from cache without running the handlers.
+First call to `/home` or `/image` will execute the handler; from second time content will be served straight from the cache without running the handlers.

 Cache storage can be `memory` (ram), `fs`.